pkulchenko/fullmoon/README.md

 Query and form parameters can be accessed in the same way as the path parameters using the `params` table in the `request` table that is passed to each action handler.
-Note that if there is a conflict between parameter and query/form names, then parameter names take precedence.
+Note that if there is a conflict between parameter and query/form names, then **parameter names take precedence**.

 #### Multiple routes